wclck/backup-sqlite/README.md

 ###

-<p align="left">this is just a fork I made for my personal needs - if you like it give me a star and Donate to the original developer </p>
+<p align="left">this is just a fork I made for my personal needs with dockered sql backup - if you like it give me a star and Donate to the original developer </p>

 ###